A fully interactive service to register your businesses and pay associated registration fees with your credit card

 ES, JDF and TDI taxes and wage filing online.

 The Division of Taxation plans to hold a seminar for tax preparers, focusing mainly on what's new for the coming tax-filing season.
-The seminar will be held on Thursday, November 2, 2017, from 9:00 a.m. to 12:00 noon, in Newport.
-The seminar will be repeated on Friday, December 1, from 9:00 a.m. to 12:00 noon in Warwick.
+The seminar will be held on Thursday, November 2, 2017, from 9:00 a.m. to 12:00 noon, at the Community College of Rhode Island (CCRI) campus in Newport.
+(A session in December is sold out.)
 The seminar is free, but pre-registration is required.
-By mid-October, the Division plans to do the following: 1.) provide a link for pre-registration, and 2.) provide details on seminar locations.
-Check back here for more information.
+To register, please click here.

 The Division of Taxation's most recent seminar is being held at the Warwick Public Library's Central Library on June 22, 2017.
 It begins with a look at the basics of the sales tax and the use tax.
 The seminar then moves to the main focus: self-audits. » Note: This seminar is now sold out.